Changing Air Condition by Heating, Cooling, Mixing, Humidifying or Dehumidifying Processes

 where

 When hot air is mixed with cold air it results in fog if the mixing point is below the saturation line of the air.
-When there is fog parts of the moisture in the air are condensated to small droplets floating in the air.
-The fog process can be expressed in a Mollier diagram as
+When there is fog parts of the moisture in the air condense to small droplets floating in the air.
+The "fog process" can be expressed in the Mollier diagram as

 Cooling and Dehumidifying Air

-With a cold surface is exposed to moist air the air close to the surface may be cooled down below the saturation line.
-Humidity in the air close to the surface will condensate on the surface and the air will be dehumidified.
+With a cold surface exposed to moist air the air close to the surface may be cooled down below the saturation line.
+Humidity in the air close to the surface will then condensate on the surface and the air as a whole will be dehumidified.

-The cooling process of air can be expressed in a Mollier diagram as
+The cooling process of air can be expressed in the Mollier diagram as

-It the temperature on the cooling surface is lower than the Dew Point Temperature - tDP, air cools in the direction of a point C as shown below.
+It the temperature on the cooling surface is lower than the Dew Point Temperature - tDP, air cools in the direction of a point C as indicated below.

 Vapor in the air condensates on the surface, and the the amount of water condensated will be xA - xB.